 Hazardous Waste Management Is Composed of Three Elements

 Overview of the 2015 Definition of Solid Waste Final Rule On Jan.
-13, 2015, the U.S. Environmental Protection Agency published the 2015 Definition of Solid Waste (DSW) final rule.
+13, 2015, EPA published the 2015 Definition of Solid Waste (DSW) final rule.
 This rule modifies EPA's 2008 DSW rule by revising several recycling-related provisions used to determine hazardous waste regulation under Subtitle C of the Resource Conservation and Recovery Act.

 Generator Improvement Rule On June 18, 2018, Florida adopted this EPA rule to reorganize the hazardous waste generator regulations to make the regulations more user-friendly, which EPA expects will improve generator compliance.
 The primary intent of this rule is to foster improved compliance by hazardous waste generators in the identification and management of the hazardous waste they generate and, as a result, improve the protection of human health and the environment.
 Another major objective of this rule is to support the efficient implementation of the hazardous waste generator regulation by the states.

 Episodic Events Defined as an activity or activities, either planned or unplanned, that does not normally occur during generator operations, resulting in an increase in the generation of hazardous wastes that exceeds the calendar month quantity limits for the generator's usual category.